Page is loading...

 *In-Person Only*

-Please mail in your payment of $75 (1-2 classes) or $110 (3- 4 classes).
+Please mail in your payment of $75 (1-2 classes), $110 (3- 4 classes), and $10 for each additional class (5+ classes).

 Make check payable to: GOLD College, SMSU Foundation, 1501 State Street Marshall, MN 56258